 - Store the frosting in an airtight container in refrigerator for up to 1 week

 - You can also freeze this peanut butter frosting, in an airtight container, for up to 3 months.

 - Thaw the frozen frosting in the fridge overnight.
 Bring the frosting to room temperature and whip it again in the mixer until fluffy.

 - 2 sticks (226g) unsalted butter at room temperature

 - 1 cup (260g) creamy peanut butter Note 1

 - 1 teaspoon pure vanilla extract

 - In a mixing bowl with a paddle attachment, combine butter and peanut butter and beat on medium high heat for about 2 minutes, or until pale and fluffy.
 Scrape the sides and bottom of the bowl with a silicone spatula half way through.
 TIP: Incorporating as much air into the butter mixture before adding sugar and flavorings ensures light and fluffy frosting.
 If the butter mixture is not whipped well, the frosting will be heavy, kind of greasy and won't hold its shape well.

-- Add powdered sugar, vanilla extract and salt and continue beating until the frosting is nice and smooth and fluffy, about 2 more minutes.
+- Then add the reamining powdered sugar, vanilla extract and salt, and start mixing on low speed.
+Gradually increase the speed to medium high and continue beating until the frosting is nice and smooth and fluffy, about 2 more minutes.